 Do you know the difference between bronchitis and an upper respiratory tract infection (URI)?
-With all the medical jargon and complex terminology out there, it’s easy to get mixed up about these common respiratory conditions
+With all the medical jargon and complex terminology out there, it’s easy to get mixed up about these common respiratory conditions—and the arrival of

 The Basics of Bronchitis